World Cup 2026 Stadiums

-Mexico City Stadium, known locally as Estadio Azteca, is the official FIFA tournament name for the World Cup 2026 venue in Mexico City, Mexico.
-FIFA has assigned 5 matches here, and the schedule stretches to a round of 16 match.
-That mix makes the ground relevant for both early travel planning and late-stage bracket watching.
+Mexico City Stadium, known locally as Estadio Azteca, is the official FIFA tournament name for the World Cup 2026 venue in Coyoacan in Mexico City.
+FIFA has assigned 5 matches here, and the schedule reaches a Round of 16 match.
+That mix makes the ground important for both early travel planning and late-stage bracket watching.

-Mexico City is an iconic World Cup host with deep football tradition and historic tournament moments, so the venue experience depends on more than the seat map alone.
-Travel times, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
+Mexico City gives fans a different matchday problem than the seat map alone.
+Transit, airport access, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
 Supporters can start at FIFA World Cup 2026 and compare this stop with the full schedule before locking dates and hotels.

 Mexico City Stadium World Cup 2026 Schedule

-The opener is here, so Mexico City will feel tournament pressure from the very first day of the competition.
+Its opening-match role and World Cup history make it the tournament's most symbolic venue.
 Demand does not rise evenly across a stadium calendar, so it helps to know whether the busiest window sits in the group stage or the knockout bracket.
-You can use the match center to see how each date here connects to the wider tournament story.
+You can use the match center to see how each date connects to the wider tournament story.

 Date Match No. Fixture Stage Time (ET)